NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 * any other supporting infrastructure, such as tokenizers, language model configuration, and data augmentation

-NeMo models are based on PyTorch.
-Many of their components are subclasses of ``torch.nn.Module``.
-NeMo models use PyTorch Lightning (PTL) for training, thus reducing the amount of boilerplate code needed.
+NeMo models are built on PyTorch, with many of their components being subclasses of ``torch.nn.Module``.
+Additionally, NeMo models utilize PyTorch Lightning (PTL) for training, which helps reduce the boilerplate code required.

 NeMo models are also designed to be easily configurable; often this is done with YAML files.
-Below we show simplified examples of a NeMo model defined in pseudocode, and a config defined in YAML.
+Below we show simplified examples of a NeMo model defined in pseudocode and a config defined in YAML.
 We highlight the lines where the Python config parameter is read from the YAML file.

 .. list-table:: Simplified examples of a model and config.
     :widths: 1 1